Mr-Kumar-Abhishek/MicroTXT/README.md

 **Prior to version 1.2, salts were not being applied to tripcodes, resulting in potentially easy to brute force tripcodes when bad passwords were used**

+**Prior to version 1.6, links in parent posts could potentially cause XSS with javascript: and data uris (reported by @arinerron)**

 ## Demo

 You can use the demo board [on my website](https://chaoswebs.net/mt/).